For urgent consular assistance call

 Tourist attractions and border crossing points in this area can close with little or no notice.

-If you plan to work in Cambodia, you need a work permit.
-Your visa type or employment status isn't relevant.
+If you plan to work in Cambodia, you need the correct visa and a work permit.
+Your employment status isn't relevant.

 The Ministry of Labour and Vocational Training issues work permits.